 Some lenders may need them to be a homeowner

 What are the risks of being a guarantor?

-You’re still responsible for the debt no matter what happens.
-If your relationship sours, you must still make the payments.
+No matter what happens, you’re still responsible for the debt.
+Even if you no longer have a relationship with the other person, you must still make the payments.

 Is there an alternative to guarantor car finance?